-Most my musical life has been spent writing songs and producing them.
+Most of my musical life has been spent writing songs and producing them.
 By the early 1980's I had a growing MIDI-based studio.
 One of the most intriguing things was seeing how it all worked together.
-At the time, I only had a 4-track Tascam tape recorder.
-In time, I knew all the ins and outs and was producing my own material and handing them out on cassettes.
-Being an acknowledged frustrated guitarist, most of the material I did followed genres that were guitar friendly (read ROCK) but were largely created and duplicated on keyboards.
-Of course, as technology moved forward, so did my studio and the sound I was able to get from it.
-Over the course of all of this I had delved back and forth with a lot of electronica styles as well and finally put my first official CD (read professionally put together and distributed) out for public consumption.
+At the time, my studio consisted of only a 4-track Tascam tape recorder and a couple of synths.
+In time, I figured enough out to be able to produce my own music, record it, and hand that out on home-made cassettes.
+Being an acknowledged frustrated guitarist, most of the material I worked on followed genres that were guitar friendly (read ROCK) but were largely created and duplicated on keyboards.
+Of course, as technology moved forward, so did my studio and the sound scapes at my disposal.
+Over the course of all of this, I had delved back and forth with a lot of electronica styles as well and finally put my first official CD (read professionally put together and distributed) out for public consumption.
 That was in 1997.
-In the next few years, I would be involved in MANY projects both professional and personal.
-I wrote music for several films.
-From my studio, I recorded over 40 different artists and was involved in dozens of CD releases.
-It got so intense that I had to take a break.
+In the next few years, MANY projects, both professional and personal came through the studio.
+More than 40 different artists and dozens of CD releases began to fill up my resume.
+This process included work for several films, and another half dozen personal albums.
+However, it got so intense that I had to take a break.
 The fun had begun to go away.

-In 2013 I returned in a much more compact form.
+In 2013 music returned to me in a much more compact form.
 Personal.
 Direct.
 From my roots.
 But it was more fun than I have ever had with it before.
-Since then I have released seven original albums.
+Since then I have released eight original albums, including the latest which really returned me to my love of the guitar and pop/rock.
 It has been really exciting writing this music and releasing it.
 But one of the biggest thrills I had was to score music for a live action drama.
 And that whetted my appetite for more.

-I wrote my first symphony when I was 16.
+My first symphony came to me when I was 16.
 It was called Three Butterfly Suite.
 There was nothing special or grandiose about it, except IT WAS MY FIRST SYMPHONY!
 Composition has always intrigued me.
 It really is the platform on which everything musical stands.
-The structure, the theory, every little aspect about it is compelling.
+The structure, the theory; every little aspect about it is compelling.

 For whatever reason, I moved from composing to songwriting early on.
 I guess it came easier, but more likely it was because it was expected.
-I was in a band.
-They needed music and I was the music guy.
-So I wrote and wrote and wrote tons of songs.
-Despite this move on my part, composition never left me.
-As I said, composition is the platform on which everything musical stands.
-And as mentioned earlier music is like an organ in me.
-Through my entire musical career (producing, song writing, engineering, performing, etc.) the desire to return to composition has been strong.
-Likely this came from my musical influences.
+Being in a pop rock band that needed music, and feeling like maybe I should be "that music guy" only made the draw stronger.
+So the writing began.
+Then that turned into tons of songs.
+Despite this, composition never left me.
+As mentioned, composition is the platform on which everything musical stands.
+And music is like a vital organ in me.
+Through my entire musical career (producing, song writing, engineering, performing, etc.) the desire to return to composition has been prominant.
+Likely this came from many musical influences.

 It is easy to drop names; names like Brian Wilson or George Gershwin, or Rodgers and Hammerstein, or even Mozart.
 They are all great names to drop... they are all great composers.
-It is even easy at times to emulate them.
-I am not alone as one who has "covered" one or more of his spiritual mentors.
-But what is harder is to become like one of those names.
-Not just to compose but to compose well; that is the challenge I give to myself.
-Whether it be for film or just ear candy for mass consumption I want to compose well.
-And I hope you find my music moving forward meeting that personal expectation!
+The first draw is to try to emulate them.
+Covering a musical mentor's creations is rewarding.
+It feels like an accomplishment when you actually do that cover justice.
+The real challenge, however, is to become, not emulate, one of those composers.
+Not just to compose, but to compose well.
+And that is the challenge I give to myself.
+Whether it be for film or just ear candy for mass consumption, I want to compose well.
+And that will likely be a never ending pursuit.

 Therefore, today, I am a composer, a producer, and a musician.
 In the end though, through all of my musical efforts and achievements and even in the course of teaching music, I am still a student, trying to understand the music that is in me and how to get it out and share it with you.